aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-tiff/_index.md

 ## **Convert PowerPoint to Black-and-White TIFF**

-In Aspose.Slides 23.10, Aspose.Slides added a new property (TiffOptions.BwConversionMode) to the TiffOptions class to allow you to specify the algorithm that is followed when a colored slide or image is converted to a black-and-white TIFF.
+In Aspose.Slides 23.10, Aspose.Slides added a new property ([BwConversionMode](https://reference.aspose.com/slides/net/aspose.slides.export/tiffoptions/bwconversionmode/)) to the [TiffOptions](https://reference.aspose.com/slides/net/aspose.slides.export/tiffoptions/) class to allow you to specify the algorithm that is followed when a colored slide or image is converted to a black-and-white TIFF.
 Note that this setting is applied only when the [CompressionType](https://reference.aspose.com/slides/net/aspose.slides.export/tiffoptions/compressiontype/) property is set to `CCITT4` or `CCITT3`.

 This C# code shows you how to convert a colored slide or image to black-and-white TIFF: